Unleashing the potential of clinical trials

 Why now?

-Currently, supporting infrastructure for clinical trials varies across BC’s research sites, institutes, and health authorities.
+Supporting infrastructure for clinical trials varies across BC’s research sites, institutes and health authorities.
 As BC’s health research agency, Health Research BC is strengthening the clinical trials ecosystem.
-Focusing on capacity building, developing talent, improving infrastructure, and highlighting BC’s excellence in clinical trials, our efforts are aligned with BC’s Life Sciences and Biomanufacturing Strategy.
-Together with various partners, we can address pivotal priorities and ensure that BC remains at the cutting edge of clinical trials trends, provincially and globally.
+Focusing on capacity building, developing talent, improving infrastructure and highlighting BC’s excellence in clinical trials, our efforts are aligned with BC’s Life Sciences and Biomanufacturing Strategy and the Canadian Institutes of Health Research’s Best Practices for Clinical Trials.
+Together with various partners, we are addressing pivotal priorities and ensuring BC remains at the cutting edge of clinical research.

 How will it impact BC?